A unified description of small, peripheral, and large system suppression data from pQCD: Model description and statistical analysis

 \Cref{fig:data_over_theory_all_pions} shows a summary of results from the fitting procedure on central heavy-ion high-$p_T$ suppression data.
 The relative theoretical uncertainty is represented in the figure by a set of gray bands around unity.
 Specifically, each variation of our energy loss model---with a different cutoff $\kappa$ on the transverse radiated gluon momentum and a different collision energy loss model---is used to extract an independent value of $\alpha_s^{\text{eff.}}$ through the $\chi^2$ minimization procedure described above.
 The line at unity represents the theoretical prediction for $\kappa = 1$ and with HTL collisional energy loss, and the bands represent the theoretical predictions from other variations of the model.
 A different band is generated for each collision system as, in principle, each variation of the model may affect different datasets differently; however, the figure clearly shows a similar magnitude and $p_T$ dependence for the theoretical uncertainty.
 The RHIC and LHC data are fit separately, resulting in a (potentially) different $\alpha_s^{\text{eff.}}$ at RHIC vs.\ LHC for each theoretical model, which is motivated by potential running coupling effects as a function of the temperature leading to different $\alpha_s^{\text{eff.}}$ at RHIC compared to LHC.
 We find that the best fit of $\alpha_s^{\text{eff.}}$ is always larger or similar at RHIC compared to LHC for all theoretical models, consistent with this hypothesis.
-We observe in \cref{fig:data_over_theory_all_pions} that the fit is visually satisfactory within the sizable theoretical and experimental uncertainties.
+Rather than examining the specific dependencies of our model, this figure highlights its overall agreement with a broad set of data.
+Future work \cite{Faraday:2025} will consider the detailed dependence of our results on flavor, $p_T$, centrality, and $\sqrt{s_{NN}}$.